 The shea industry in West Africa is rapidly expanding.
-Demand for shea butter produced in the region increased by more than 1,200 percent over the last 10 years.
-The industry is centered on women; more than 16 million rural women in Africa contribute to their household incomes by collecting shea nuts.
+Demand for shea butter produced in the region has nearly doubled in the past ten years, and shea is now an important ingredient in food and cosmetic products worldwide.
+The industry is centered on women; more than 16 million rural women in Africa contribute to their household incomes by collecting and processing shea kernels.

-The Global Shea Alliance (GSA) was established in 2011 to help make the shea industry more competitive, sustainable, and profitable for its workers.
-It has over 350 members from around the world, including the world’s largest buyers of shea nuts and butter, traders, processors, service providers, women’s groups, international brands and retailers, and non-profit organizations.
+The Global Shea Alliance (GSA) was established in 2011 to help build a more competitive, sustainable, and profitable shea industry.
+It serves over 360 members from around the world, including the world’s leading buyers of shea kernels and butter, traders, processors, service providers, women’s groups, international brands and retailers, and non-profit organizations.

-• Traceablilty: Facilitating purchases between collector groups and shea nut buyers to promote traceability and encourage faster processing.
+• Traceablilty: Facilitating purchases between collector groups and kernel buyers to improve linkages and encourage faster processing.

-In 2013 more than 12,000 shea nut collectors were trained in, and are now using, best practices in collection, processing and storage.
-The trainings were done in collaboration with the national associations of Benin, Burkina Faso, Ghana, and Cote d'Ivoire.
+Best Practices: In 2014, more than 30,000 shea collectors were trained in, and are now using, best practices in collection, processing and storage.
+The trainings were done in collaboration with the six national associations of Benin, Burkina Faso, Ghana, Cote d'Ivoire, Mali and Nigeria.

-The Global Shea Alliance expands the worldwide market for shea through media promotion, international events and policy advocacy.
+Industry Promotion: The Global Shea Alliance expands the worldwide market for shea through media promotion, international events, and policy advocacy.

 Collaboration: The Global Shea Alliance partners with and supports national associations in six countries (Benin, Burkina Faso, Mali, Cote d’Ivoire, Ghana, and Nigeria) in order to leverage public and private sector resources to improve the competitiveness and sustainability of each country’s shea industry.